Lymphoedema support during Covid-19 crisis

 - Lymphoedema alone does not make one more susceptible to the coronavirus.
 Exception: lymphoedema patients with extensive lymphatic abnormalities involving chest/lungs and with a generalized immune deficiency.

 - The main symptoms of COVID-19 (coronavirus disease 2019) include: fever, cough, aches and pains, shortness of breath and sensory disturbances (taste, smell).

 - The virus causing COVID-19 is called SARS-CoV-2 (severe acute respiratory syndrome coronavirus 2).

 - Viral entry: The virus gets into your body through your nose, mouth or eyes when someone coughs or sneezes on you, or when you have it on your hands and then touch your own face.

-Those with lymphedema should take the same precautions as others, although this may be more of a challenge if you wear a compression glove as part of your treatment.
-These precautions are based on recommendations from the Lymphedema Support Network (1):
+Those with lymphoedema should take the same precautions as others, although this may be more of a challenge if you wear a compression glove as part of your treatment.
+These precautions are based on recommendations from the Lymphoedema Support Network (1):